fbpx

 What is the average number of years of work experience for admission to Darden's MBA program? (or, What is the average age of a Darden student?)

-The incoming class at Darden had an average of 5.8 years work experience.
-The average age of a Darden MBA student is 28.
+The incoming class at Darden had an average of 5.9 years work experience.

 What is the average starting salary for graduates of the Darden MBA program?